3303mavihS/DSA-Questions/dsa-questions/is-armstrong.md

 ## Approach 🚀

-As We have understood the what armstrong number is we just need to do it step by step:- Handle Edge Cases
+As We have understood the what armstrong number is we just need to do it step by step:

+- Handle Edge Cases
 - Count the Number of Digits.
 And one way to do this is to repeatedly divide the number by 10 until it becomes 0, and keep a counter
 - Or, convert the number to a string and get its length.
 - Calculate the Sum of Digits Raised to the Power